NOAA-Central-Library-NCL/NOAA_IR/README.md

 The NOAA Institutional Repository provides two public web services for users.

-With these web services you can programmatically access information about the NOAA IR's holdings, including:
+ These web services will allow you to programmatically access information about the NOAA IR's holdings, including:
 * NOAA funded/authored Journal Articles
 * NOAA Publications (Technical Memorandum and Reports)
 * Biological Opinions